[Vanessa Mooney Fight the Power studded cuff bracelet + Holy Tee fringed shawl.]

 Because if I wake up one day and find that all of this was actually not enough, I’ll have to be ok with that.
 That would be another measuring stick: the ability to forgive.

 For now, I know what I do want, but I’m not sure what I absolutely do not want.
-I’ll petition Eli on his thoughts and revisit the issue in a year.
+And that’s not an invitation to help me fill in the blanks.